tradegecko/smaug/source/includes/asides/_privileged_access_token.md

 ## Resource Owner Password Credentials flow

-The TradeGecko API also supports the Resource Owner Password Credentials flow through the concept of Privileged Access Tokens.
+The QuickBooks Commerce API also supports the Resource Owner Password Credentials flow through the concept of Privileged Access Tokens.

-These tokens are generated through the TradeGecko UI and do not expire.
+These tokens are generated through the QuickBooks Commerce UI and do not expire.
 This means that you can access the API using the privileged token without the need to use browser redirects or manage refresh tokens.